-The female form carries a timeless narrative of strength, vulnerability, and resilience—central themes in my work.
-Through sculpture, I explore identity, empowerment, and connection, inviting viewers into a more intimate engagement with these ideas.
+The female form has long embodied strength, vulnerability, and resilience—enduring themes at the heart of my artistic practice.
+Through sculpture, I explore identity, empowerment, and human connection, inviting viewers into a more intimate dialogue with these ideas.

-I co-founded the Twilight Artist Collective in 2005—first at Pike Place Market, then later in Seattle’s West Seattle neighborhood—where we supported hundreds of emerging artists until 2012.
-Twilight prepared me for my next meaningful endeavor.
-Since 2014, I have stewarded the Georgetown Trailer Park Mall, “Purveyors of the Rare and Sublime,” fostering a vibrant, accessible creative community.
-Here, I also run an art gallery out of a 1951 Spartan Royal Mansion travel trailer, showcasing the work of 35 local artists.
+In 2005, I co-founded the Twilight Artist Collective—first at Pike Place Market and later in West Seattle—supporting hundreds of emerging artists until 2012.
+That experience laid the foundation for my next creative endeavor: Since 2014, I have stewarded the Georgetown Trailer Park Mall, “Purveyors of the Rare and Sublime,” where I foster an accessible, inclusive creative community.
+Here, I also run an art gallery out of a restored 1951 Spartan Royal Mansion trailer, exhibiting the work of over 35 local artists.

-In 2015, I founded Pugmill Society, a ceramic collective at Equinox Studios, where I continue to create among a thriving, radical community of makers.
+In 2015, I founded Pugmill Society, a ceramic collective based at Equinox Studios in Seattle.
+Today, I continue to create within this vibrant and radical community of makers.

 CV